ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

-`SteamVR_Unity_Toolkit/Examples/025_Controls_Overview` has a selection of sliders at various angles with different step values to demonstrate their usage.
+`SteamVR_Unity_Toolkit/Examples/025_Controls_Overview` has a drawer with a collection of items that adhere to this concept.

 ---